-11. Per Share Calculations - Basic earnings per common share is computed using the weighted average number of shares outstanding.
-Diluted earnings per common share is computed using the weighted average number of shares outstanding adjusted for the incremental shares attributed to non-vested stock and outstanding options to purchase common stock, of 2.6 million for the three months ended January 31, 2006.
-For the three months ended January 31, 2007 there were no incremental shares attributed to non-vested stock and outstanding options to purchase common stock because we had a net loss for the period, and any incremental shares would be anti-dilutive.

-12. On July 12, 2005, we issued 5,600 shares of 7.625% Series A Preferred Stock, with a liquidation preference of \$25,000 per share for net proceeds of \$135 million.
+- 11. Per Share Calculations Basic earnings per common share is computed using the weighted average number of shares outstanding.
+Diluted earnings per common share is computed using the weighted average number of shares outstanding adjusted for the incremental shares attributed to non-vested stock and outstanding options to purchase common stock, of 2.2 million and 2.4 million for the three and six months ended April 30, 2006, respectively.
+For the three and six months ended April 30, 2007 there were no incremental shares attributed to non-vested stock and outstanding options to purchase common stock because we had a net loss for the period, and any incremental shares would not be dilutive. - 12.
+On July 12, 2005, we issued 5,600 shares of 7.625% Series A Preferred Stock, with a liquidation preference of \$25,000 per share for net proceeds of \$135 million.
 Dividends on the Series A Preferred Stock are not cumulative and are paid at an annual rate of 7.625%.
 The Series A Preferred Stock is not convertible into the Company's common stock and is redeemable in whole or in part at our option at the liquidation preference of the shares beginning on the fifth anniversary of their issuance.
 The Series A Preferred Stock is traded as depositary shares, with each depositary share representing 1/1000th of a share of Series A Preferred Stock.
 The depositary shares are listed on the Nasdaq Global Market under the symbol "HOVNP".
 The net proceeds from the offering, reflected in Preferred Stock in the Condensed Consolidated Balance Sheets, were used for the partial repayment of the outstanding balance under our revolving credit facility as of July 12, 2005.
-In January 2007 and 2006, we paid \$2.7 million of dividends on the Series A Preferred Stock.

-13. Operating and Reporting Segments - SFAS 131, Disclosures About Segments of an Enterprise and Related Information ("SFAS 131") defines operating segments as a component of an enterprise for which discrete financial information is available and is reviewed regularly by the chief operating decision-maker, or decision-making group, to evaluate performance and make operating decisions.
+In each of the first and second quarters of 2007 and 2006, we paid \$2.7 million of dividends on the Series A Preferred Stock. - 13.
+Operating and Reporting Segments SFAS 131, Disclosures About Segments of an Enterprise and Related Information ("SFAS 131") defines operating segments as a component of an enterprise for which discrete financial information is available and is reviewed regularly by the chief operating decision-maker, or decision-making group, to evaluate performance and make operating decisions.
 The Company has identified its chief operating decision-maker as the Chief Executive Officer.
 Under the definition, we have more than 70 homebuilding operating segments, and therefore, in accordance with paragraph 24 of SFAS 131, it is impractical to provide segment disclosures for this many segments.
-As such, we have aggregated the homebuilding operating segments.
+As such, we have aggregated the homebuilding operating segments into six reportable segments.